How Long Would You Wait?

-Cornwall and Isles of Scilly NHS Foundation Trust wanted to increase awareness of the early stages of psychosis, directing the public to its early intervention unit as a way of helping young people struggling with the condition as soon as possible.
-We knew how to help.
+Cornwall and Isles of Scilly NHS Foundation Trust wanted to increase awareness of psychosis, directing the public to its early intervention unit as a way of helping young people struggling with the condition as soon as possible.

-Through acting, physical performance, underwater dance, writing and photography we honed in on the approach; using the idea of being underwater as a metaphor for the reality shift people with psychosis experience.
-Which found us at the bottom of a dive pit, with five characters, totally submerged.
+Through acting, physical performance, underwater dance, writing and photography we honed in on the idea that being underwater is an arresting metaphor for the reality shift that people with psychosis experience.
+So, we found ourselves submerged at the bottom of a dive pit!